 - All articles should have an excerpt, ideally one that slightly expands on the article title.
 The excerpt is what appears beneath the article title when when listed in a category.

-We are working on having an issue tracker to track things that need improvements in the Knowledge Base.
-Until then, we have a partial list below.
-This list is not exhaustive.
+The MariaDB issue tracker can be used to report and track tasks and mistakes in the Knowledge Base.
 If you find something that needs improvement, just edit the page.
 If you're unsure, discuss your idea on the maria-docs mailing list.

 When you complete a task.
 Remove it from the list.
 The history of this page will let us know you did the task and the history of the page you edited will let us know what you did, so no other notification is necessary.
 Of course, if you're wondering about something, don't hesitate to ask on the maria-docs mailing list.